scala/scala-lang/blog/_posts/2015-11-16-minutes-from-nov-2015.md

 Notes:

 - [@SethTisue](http://github.com/SethTisue) from the SLIP meeting point of view, shall we give it a number and essentially encourage this being discussed?
-- [@dickwall](http://github.com/dickwall) points out that this shouldn't have a SLIP number as yet (some misunderstanding there on the SLIP discussion)
+- [@dickwall](http://github.com/dickwall) points out that this shouldn't have been initially submitted with a SLIP number (some misunderstanding there on the SLIP discussion)

-- note, there isn't an implementation of this yet
+note, the implementation of this isn't completely finished yet.

-- [@non](http://github.com/non) we can all agree this is interesting enough/there has been enough debate for this to be given a SLIP number
+- [@non](http://github.com/non) we can all agree this is interesting enough/there has been enough debate for this to be given a SLIP number and become "active"
-- [@dickwall](http://github.com/dickwall) given number 28, but won't be accepted as a SLIP until some conclusion can be reached on where it's position is
+- [@dickwall](http://github.com/dickwall) given number 28, but won't be "accepted" until some conclusion can be reached on where it's position is

 people think this is a good idea, but it would be a platform library change in the new set up